By-Laws of Matawan Aberdeen Chamber of Commerce, Inc.

 Application for membership shall be in writing on the form specified.
-Application will be submitted to the Chamber office.
+Applications will be submitted to the Chamber office.
 Membership will begin upon payment of the prescribed membership investment.

 Section 3.
 Dues – Payments

-Membership dues shall be at such a rate or rates, monthly schedules of formulas as may be, from time, prescribed by the Board of Directors, payable annually, semi-annually, quarterly, in advance, as the Board shall prescribe.
-The current schedule is attached as Exhibit A. Any member joining during any fiscal year shall pay dues on a pro-rate basis as prescribed by the Board.
+Membership dues shall be at such a rate or rates, as prescribed by the Board of Directors, payable annually as the Board shall prescribe.
+Any member joining during any fiscal year shall pay dues on the anniversary of the membership annually as prescribed by the Board.
 Members shall be entitled to all the rights and privileges of membership.

 Section 4.
 Exercise of Privileges

 Any reputable sole proprietor, business firm, association, corporation, partnership, or its authorized representative holding membership may nominate individuals who they desire to exercise the privileges of the Board of Directors.

 Section 5.
 Voting